enginSacan/BolAssignment/README.md

 ## Structure

-Lombok library is used for creating model of the data from properties files in the resources folder and product.
+* Lombok library is used for creating model of the data from properties files in the resources folder and product.

-Generic data structure is used with the properties.
+* Generic data structure is used with the properties.

-Page Object Oriented structure is used for the UI test.
+* Page Object Oriented structure is used for the UI test.

-Page classes inherited from base class.
+* Page classes inherited from base class.

-WebDriverManager is used for getting browser drivers.
+* WebDriverManager is used for getting browser drivers.
 To get the screenshots of the failure cases, you need to switch browser to Firefox.

+* If programmer want to use this suite in ci/cd pipeline there is also headless browser option is added to code.
 All options are commented out for usage.

 ## Requirement of the test
 * Return policy for outside in Bol.com